Ho1yShif/class_practice/README.md

 # class_practice
-A space for me to practice utilizing classes and version control in programming
+A space for me to practice utilizing classes

 ## Nick Project Ideas:
 - Practice graphs: Make a friends database showing connections between characters in Community